When a problem takes place in the hand, care must be given to all the different types of tissues that make function of the hand possible.

 To fix a cut nerve, the insulation around both ends of the nerve are sewn together.
 The goal in fixing the nerve is to save the cover so that new fibres may heal and work again.
 If a wound is dirty or crushed, your physician may wait to fix the nerve until the skin has healed.
 If there is a space between the ends of the nerve, the doctor may need to take a piece of nerve (nerve graft) from another part of the body to fix the injured nerve.
 This may cause permanent loss of feeling in the area where the nerve graft was taken.

 Once the nerve cover is fixed, the nerve generally begins to heal three or four weeks after the injury.
-Nerves usually grow one inch every month depending on the patient’s age and other factors.
+Nerves usually grow 1 mm per day depending on the patient’s age and other factors.
 This means that with an injury to a nerve in the arm above the fingertips, it may take up to a year before feeling returns to the fingertips.
 The feeling of pins and needles in the fingertips is common during the recovery process.
 While this can be uncomfortable, it usually passes and is a sign of recovery.

 Stenosing tenosynovitis, commonly known as trigger finger or trigger thumb, involves the pulleys and tendons in the hand that bend the fingers.
 The tendons work like long ropes connecting the muscles of the forearm with the bones of the fingers and thumb.
 In the finger, the pulleys form a tunnel under which the tendons must glide.
 These pulleys hold the tendons close against the bone.
 The tendons and the tunnel have a slick lining that allows easy gliding inside the pulleys.